Learn-NEAR/NCD.L1.sample--lottery/scripts/README.md

   3.reset.sh              # reset the game when it's finished (ie. "active" is false)

-  report.sh               # run a report of the game state set-fee-strategy.sh     # change the fee strategy to any one of many supported strategies
+  report.sh               # run a report of the game state x-configure-fee.sh      # change the fee strategy to any one of many supported strategies x-configure-lottery.sh  # change the terms of the lottery by adjusting chance in the range (0..1]
   ```

 ### Terminal **B**